 - 2.21 National policy seeks to achieve sustainable development, which promotes and supports economic growth, social wellbeing including providing a sufficient number and range of homes and protects and enhances the environment.
-There is a considerable amount of data collected on SHLAA sites, much of it shared with the GMCA who have set out a Schema in consultation with the nine local authorities preparing the Places for Everyone Plan, which is completed each year.
-The Manchester SHLAA and GMCA Schema covers the following to ensure it is meeting national and local policy: - Local Plan Status policies site is affected by - Whether the site is brownfield, greenfield of mixed

-- On Brownfield Register - Developable area actual ground floor area of built development - Planning status - Construction not started, under construction, completed, capacity - Density - Contamination risk confidential data that is not published - Figures net or gross - · Houses by year - Apartments by Year - Affordable Units by years - Expected completion for housing, first year and last year - Expected completion for apartments, first year and last year - Transport Modelling data current active main use future main use class - 2.22 The following provides an overview of how the SHLAA sites meet national and local policy:
+There is a considerable amount of data collected on SHLAA sites, much of it shared with the GMCA who have set out a schema in consultation with the nine local authorities during the preparation of the Places for Everyone Plan, which is completed each year.
+The GMCA Schema includes the following:- - Whether the site is brownfield, greenfield of mixed - Planning status - Construction status not started, under construction, - Gross Figures - Houses by year - Apartments by Year - Expected completion for housing, first year and last year - Expected completion for apartments, first year and last year - 2.22 The following provides an overview of how the SHLAA sites meet national and local policy: